Primeval and Other Times: Reception

+Tokarczuk was awarded the 1996 Paszport Polityki in the literature category and the 1997 Kościelski Award for Primeval.
 The novel was nominated for the 1997 Nike Award jury prize.
-It was, however, awarded their audience award for 1997.
-Tokarczuk was also awarded the 1996 Paszport Polityki in the literature category.
-She was also awarded the Kościelski Award in 1997.
-The novel was a success with readers in Poland and abroad, and has been translated into over twenty languages.
+While it did not receive the main prize it was, however, awarded their audience award that year.
+The novel was popular among readers in Poland and abroad, and has been translated into over twenty languages.
 In 2010, it was published in English as Primeval and Other Times by Twisted Spoon Press, translated by Antonia Lloyd-Jones.
 The novel was included in the official reading list of Poland's Ministry of National Education.

+The book has also been reviewed by Kirsten Lodge for the Slavic and East European Journal.